locuslab/deq/README.md

 | ------------- | ----------------- | ------------------- | ------------------------------------------ | ----------------------- |
 | DEQ-Transformer | Word-Level Language Modeling | WikiText-103 | [download (.pkl)](https://drive.google.com/file/d/1I0q6f8-XFAEDqv-Zwi5Mxc9WtwmJT3sw/view?usp=sharing) |   23.1 Perplexity   |

-(more to come)

 To evaluate a trained model, simply use the `--load` flag and the `--eval` flag.
-Using the pretrained DEQ-Transformer on WT103 as an example (with the default parameters), with which you should expect to get a 23.2 ppl (outperforming Transformer-XL's 23.6 ppl):
+Using the pretrained DEQ-Transformer on WT103 as an example (with the default parameters), with which you should expect to get a 23.21ppl (outperforming Transformer-XL's 23.6 ppl):

 ```
 bash run_wt103_deq_transformer.sh train --f_thres 30 --eval --load [SAVED_MODEL_NAME].pkl --mem_len 300 --pretrain_step 0
 ```
-(i.e., at inference time, set the augmented memory size to 300, and perform equilibrium solving on a sequence of length 75 each time (which you can adjust).)
+(i.e., at inference time, set the augmented memory size to 300 (which you can adjust).)

 ## Tips